-There are all kinds of ways you can do this, but one of the best methods is to take a look at your site design and find areas of improvement.
+There are all kinds of ways you can do this, but one of the best methods is to take a look at your site design and find areas for improvement.
 Ensure that the design is appealing and attractive, but also functional, with clearly marked buttons and categories for simple navigation.

 2. Make it Mobile-Friendly

 It doesn’t matter whether they’re looking for eco-friendly products or household appliances, people do a lot of shopping and browsing on their mobile devices like smartphones and tablets nowadays, and you have to be able to meet their needs.